Andrew199617/js-syntax-extension/README.md

 # Learn Game Development JS to TS Compiler and JS Syntax Highlighter.

+#### Have you ever felt like Visual Studio Code intellisense is lacking for JavaScript?
+If so, then this extension is for you.
+You will be able to leverage the typings folder and be able to more easily access types from other classes.
+This extension is a huge productivity boost i hope you enjoy :)

 ### Have Issues?
 - If it looks like a file is being generated incorrectly check the log file and file an issue on Github.